 ADALAT BEHBUDOV (Baku) got his master's degree at Azerbaijan State Conservatoire.
 He currently teaches the performance art of tar at Baku Humanities College.
 Together with other artists A. Behbudov initiated and carried out a number of exclusive projects that demonstrated the synthesis of the sound of traditional musical instruments, tar and kamancha, and traditional music of other nations, and even the present-day pop music.
-The artist is fascinated by Lithuanian folk songs and is going to perform compositions created on their basis during the festival.
+The artist is fascinated by Lithuanian folk songs and performed compositions created on their basis during the festival.

 Craftsmanship and performance art of the Tar, a long-necked string musical instrument (Azerbaijan).
 Inscribed in 2012 on the Representative List of the Intangible Cultural Heritage of Humanity